antonkomarev/github-profile-views-counter/README.md

 ### How to reset counter?

-To reset counter you should login to the [Ÿ HŸPE] service and then you will be able to reset counter on the https://yhype.me/ghpvc page.
+To reset counter you should log in to the [Ÿ HŸPE] service, and then you will be able to reset counter on the https://yhype.me/ghpvc page.

 ### Why does the counter increase every time the page is reloaded?